PDM Klein-Gordon particles in Som-Raychaudhuri cosmic string spacetime with space-like dislocation and a non-uniform magnetic field: spacetime associated degeneracies, vorticity-energy, and charge-energy correlations: Appendix

 so that for $\forall j>n$ we have $A_{n+1}=0$ to imply that

 Which, for $n=0$, $A_{0}=1$ and $A_{1}=\tilde{\kappa}/2\,\left\vert \tilde{ \omega}\right\vert ^{3/2}\neq 0$, gives

 This result is neither mathematically nor physically an acceptable one.
 Although straightforward, there is no need to continue for $n=1,2,\cdots $, therefore.
-Of course, it could be mathematically interesting to know that the coefficients of $A_{n+1}=0$ are obvious polynomials of degree $n+1$ in $A_{1}=\tilde{\kappa} /2\,\left\vert \tilde{\omega}\right\vert ^{3/2}$ (e.g., \cite{R41,R42,R43,R44,R45,R46} ).
-However, one should be aware that

-\begin{description} \item[(i)] $A_{n+1}$ it is not involved in our solution (\ref{e38-1}), and hence whatever it entails does not belong to our acceptable quantum mechanical solution.
+Of course, it could be mathematically interesting to know that the coefficients of $A_{n+1}=0$ are obvious polynomials of degree $n+1$ in $A_{1}=\tilde{\kappa} /2\,\left\vert \tilde{\omega}\right\vert ^{3/2}$ (e.g., \cite{R41,R42,R43,R46,R47} ).
+However, one should be aware that $A_{n+1}$ is no longer involved in our solution (\ref{e38-1}), and hence whatever it entails does not belong to our acceptable quantum mechanical solution.